zhaisilong/PepPCBench/README.md

   - `contact_map.ipynb`: visualize the contact map of the predicted complex
   - `ranking_power.ipynb`: visualize the ranking power of different scoring functions for the predicted complex

+## Some Important Notes

+1. The calculation of `actifpTM` is based on additional outputs provided by AlphaFold3.
+The corresponding extraction code can be found in the `patches/actifpTM` directory and the notebook `./notebooks/contact_map.ipynb`.

 ## Citations

 ```bibtex